PaulBouchier/StarlinkPowerCtrlr/README.md

 # StarlinkFob

-The Starlink Fob is a handheld device for toggling power to the Starlink antenna, and for displaying battery status.
-The code runs on an M5StickCPlus that's on the RV wifi network.
+The Starlink Power Controller code runs two devices for controlling power to the Starlink antenna, and for displaying battery status.
+The code runs on an M5StickCPlus2 that's on the RV wifi network.
 See the design documentation for a description of the system, and Starlink Fob's place in it.